Diabetic Diet Sheet: What to Eat to Control Blood Sugar

 To achieve a vitamin D status of 30 ng/ml, those with a normal BMI would need a daily intake of at least 4,500 IU; obese individuals would require around 5,250 IU.

-Our sublingual supplement from Frunutta delivers the cleanest form of Vitamin D3 available.
-Pop the tiny tablet under your tongue and let it dissolve.
+Our Rivitacell supplement delivers the cleanest form of Vitamin D3 available.
+Just drop the liquid into water or under the tongue ideally with a meal.
 If there’s a quicker or easier way to get 5,000 IU into your system, we’d love to hear about it!

 Probiotics – specifically high-strength probiotics – have shown promise as far as diabetes is concerned, with several studies indicating that Lactobacillus strains can lower glucose and insulin levels.
 Probiotics also appear to positively influence heart health, which is extra important if you have diabetes.